CyberFlameGO/svnpython/Doc/library/unittest.rst

       Return the number of tests represented by this test object, including all individual tests and sub-suites.

-   .. method:: __iter__()

-      Tests grouped by a :class:`TestSuite` are always accessed by iteration.
-      Subclasses can lazily provide tests by overriding :meth:`__iter__`.
-Note that this method maybe called several times on a single suite (for example when counting tests or comparing for equality) so the tests returned must be the same for repeated iterations.

-      .. versionchanged:: 2.7
-         In earlier versions the :class:`TestSuite` accessed tests directly rather than through iteration, so overriding :meth:`__iter__` wasn't sufficient for providing tests.

    In the typical usage of a :class:`TestSuite` object, the :meth:`run` method is invoked by a :class:`TestRunner` rather than by the end-user test harness.